francescomari/francescomari.github.io/_posts/2015-06-03-why-modularization-matters.md

 ## The build is not reproducible

 *With a big number of project it is really difficult to reproduce a particular build.
 There are too many possible combinations of bundles to be sure that everything is working as expected.
-We lose support from the compiler.*
+We loose support from the compiler.*

 Being the project a single, monolithic bundle, developers are used to make some small changes, recompile everything and hope that the compiler doesn't shout at them.
 This approach is not so bad because the compiler is smart and should be trusted.
 Modularization just brings this concept to a new level of reliability.